Information on Club Community Service Programs and Standing Committees

 Club members are encouraged to join or participate in as many of the various programs or committees as their interest or schedules allow.
 All below are open to every General Member.

 Special State Project: every two years New Jersey State Federation of Women’s Clubs (NJSFWC) votes on a state wide non-profit volunteer organization to support.
 Clubs send in recommendations and a state wide vote is taken.
-The current project is Prevent Child Abuse – NJ.
-Past projects include NAMI – NJ, Family Promise, Gilda’s Club and the Wellness Community, Autism Awareness, Canine Companions for Independent Living, the Valarie Fund and Community Food Banks.
+The current project is CASA (Court Appointed Special Advocate) Past projects include Prevent Child Abuse New Jersey, NAMI – NJ, Family Promise, Gilda’s Club and the Wellness Community, Autism Awareness, Canine Companions for Independent Living, the Valarie Fund and Community Food Banks.
 For the chosen project the Club creates community awareness, does fundraisers and supports NJSFWC efforts.

 Arts Creative: encourages members in developing and enjoying creative arts as a method of self-expression.
 There are a range of activities including photography, painting, making craft items for nursing home residents or other craft lessons or projects.
 Each year any club member can enter their personal handiwork for Achievement Day which is a District competition.
 The winning entries in each District go on to compete on a statewide level at Convention.